Andernicod/CinemaScope/README.md

 # 🎬 CinemaScope

+This is a movie and series search website project, made with HTML, CSS, JavaScript and the OMDb API.

-Este é um projeto de site de pesquisa de filmes, feito com HTML, CSS, JavaScript e a API do OMDb.
+Este é um projeto de site de pesquisa de filmes e séries, feito com HTML, CSS, JavaScript e a API do OMDb.

-## 🚀 Como executar

-Para executar o projeto, siga estas etapas:

-1. Clone o repositório para o seu computador
-2. Abra o arquivo `index.html` em seu navegador ou digite `https://andernicod.github.io/CinemaScope/CinemaScope.html`
-3. Insira o nome de um filme no campo de pesquisa e clique em "Search"

-## 🔍 Como funciona

-Quando você insere o nome de um filme e clica em "Search", o site faz uma solicitação à API do OMDb para obter informações sobre o filme.
-Se a solicitação for bem-sucedida, as informações do filme são exibidas na tela, incluindo o título, o ano de lançamento, a classificação, a sinopse, o elenco e as classificações do IMDb, Rotten Tomatoes e Metacritic, se disponíveis.

-## 🛠️ Tecnologias usadas
+# 🛠️ Technologies used/Tecnologias usadas

 - HTML
 - CSS